lotsofbears/KKS_VR/README.md

 2. Download the latest [release](https://github.com/IllusionMods/KKS_VR/releases) for the corresponding game.
 3. Extract the zip into the game folder (where the abdata and BepInEx folders are).
 4. Create a shortcut to Koikatu.exe and/or KoikatsuSunshine.exe and/or CharaStudio.exe, and add `--vr` to the command line.
 The game (not the studio) also can be launched without any added arguments if SteamVR is running.

 ## Tip
- * Be advised to set InterPupillary Distance (IPD) in the settings to change the scale of the world according to a personal preference and used hardware.
+ * Be advised to set InterPupillary Distance (IPD) in the in-game settings to change the scale of the world according to a personal preference and used hardware.

 ## Controls Game
 ### Overview

 There are two controllers for each hand with identical functional without any tools or modes.
 There is no input customization or helping texts.
 Designed to be able to do any action with a single hand.
 The only means of movement are native in-game functions and *GripMove*, no *Warp*.
 No double clicks, only *Short* or *LongPress*.
 The sole function of *Menu* button is to toggle menu's visibility.
 The plugin assumes that VR controller has the following buttons:
 * **Grip** used as a **Grab** button.
 It grabs things to move them around.
 * **Trigger** used as an **Action** button that performs actions where applicable or completes their wait period if one is already queued but not yet determined whether it's *Short* or *LongPress*.